National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Some broad-strokes remarks:

-    1.  `load_packages()` has two purposes: (a) concisely document to humans what packages should be available in the environment and (b) produce clear error messages if an R package isn't available.
+    1.  `load_packages()` has two purposes:
+        (a) concisely document to humans what packages should be available in the environment and (b) produce clear error messages if an R package isn't available.

 ## Create R Transform `pt_parquet`

 1. We'll cover R code later in the session.
     For now, just copy some code into a new R transform to make things easier later.

 1. Click the `pt` transform, then click the blue plus button, then select "R code"

 1. In the input list, select `pt` and change it from "R data.frame" to "Spark dataframe".
     We'll explicitly convert it with code.

 1. Find a collapsed panel in the lower right corner of the Console called "Variables".
     Change `pt` from "R data.frame" to "Spark dataframe".

 1. Periodically check that these last two settings don't revert back to their original settings.
     Especially if something is weird later.

-1. Paste in the following code:
+1. Paste in the following code.
+    You don't have to understand each line yet.
+    Big picture: it

     ``` r
     pt_parquet <- function(pt) {
+      #
       load_packages()
       assert_spark_data_frame(pt)